Advertisement

 Did you know?

-In 1931, at the age of 31 years old, Mary was alive when in March, “The Star Spangled Banner” officially became the national anthem by congressional resolution.
+In 1931, Mary was 31 years old when in March, “The Star Spangled Banner” officially became the national anthem by congressional resolution.
 Other songs had previously been used - among them, "My Country, 'Tis of Thee", "God Bless America", and "America the Beautiful".
 There was fierce debate about making "The Star Spangled Banner" the national anthem - Southerners and veterans organizations supported it, pacifists and educators opposed it.

 ADVERTISEMENT BY ANCESTRY.COM